 Infants and Young Children

 In the case of young children, it is the parents who prepare for the baptism and make the baptismal promises on their children’s behalf.
-Children eight years old and older receive full initiation through participation in the Order of Christian Initiation of Children or OCIC.
+Parents of children seven years old and younger should contact the parish office for information on baptismal preparation.
+Children eight years and older are baptized through the RCIA, attending sessions along with their parents for about a year.

 Baptized Christians Who Have a Solid Formation in Faith